KristianKarl/ImageFind/README.md

 - Scan a directory for .xmp sidecars and import metadata into SQLite
 - Search via UI or JSON API with simple AND support (quoted phrases supported)
 - On-demand thumbnail generation and cached full-size image previews
-- Keyboard-friendly modal with navigation and rotation (images)
+- Keyboard-friendly navigation and rotation (images)
-- Video preview and playback in modal using HTML5 `<video>` element
+- Video preview and playback using HTML5 `<video>` element
 - Video preview uses pre-transcoded files from a dedicated cache directory
 - Enhanced RAW file support including improved Fujifilm RAF extraction
 - Basic path security checks (rejects `..` in paths, always URL-decodes)
 - Configurable webserver port via CLI
 - Progressive scaling and JPEG quality settings for thumbnails/previews
 - Background workers for thumbnail and preview generation, pausing on user activity
+- **Fullscreen preview:** Clicking a result displays the preview image fullscreen (not in a modal window)

 ## Getting Started